-"I've experienced low wages from publications for my writing, and disregarded for employment opportunities as a full-time staff writer because I was not formally trained at a journalism school," said freelance writer Taylor Crumpton.
+"I've experienced low wages from publications for my writing and [have been] disregarded for employment opportunities as a full-time staff writer because I was not formally trained at a journalism school," said freelance writer Taylor Crumpton.

-Marginalized freelancers still face the gender wage gap, since women can be hired for the same project for less pay.
-This gap increases for women of color, especially if they are LGBTQ, as well as non-binary people of color.
+Marginalized freelancers still face the gender wage gap.
+Women can be hired for the same project for less pay, and the gap increases for women of color, especially if they are LGBTQ, as well as nonbinary people of color.